 This large, somewhat isolated, and very picturesque beach is a favorite Truro beach for swimmers, boogie-boarders and families.

-As you make your way down the dune to the beach, you might notice an orange-y color in the sand - some sort of sediment, they say.
+As you make your way down the bluff to the beach, you might notice an orange-y color in the sand.
+It's some sort of sediment, they say.
 If it turns your feet an odd color, no need to worry.
 It washes right off.

-Ballston Beach is a big, wide stretch of soft sand that's a favorite of sun-worshippers and fishermen, artists and photographers.
+Ballston Beach is a big, wide stretch of soft sand that's a favorite of sun-worshippers, fishermen, artists and photographers.
 The scenery is spectacular ... and the fishing is great!

 Ballston is also a nice beach for beginner surfers, since the waves aren't quite as big here as they are at some of the Cape's other Atlantic Ocean beaches.